-Other capital reserves
+Other reserves

-Other capital reserves are created by virtue of relevant resolutions of KRUK S.A.'s General Meeting, which has the power to decide on allocation of such reserves.
-In addition, capital reserves are also created when benefits are granted to employees under share-based payments.
+Other reserves are created by virtue of relevant resolutions of KRUK S.A.'s General Meeting, which has the power to decide on allocation of such reserves.
+In addition, other reserves are also created when benefits are granted to employees under share-based payments.